anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Description:** Users shall be able to view and update their profile information.

 **Acceptance Criteria:**
-- Users can view their profile (name, email, role, department)
+- Users can view their profile (name, email, role)
 - Users can update their profile information (except role)
 - Email changes require verification
 - Profile changes are logged in audit trail
+- Password changes require verification

 ---